Ralim/ilo_exporter/README.md

 - Metrics endpoints split into two {Chassis,System} to allow fetching at different update rates
 - Port change to `9545` from the document `19545`
 - Docker image builds for `x86_64` and `aarch64`
+- Dramatically smaller docker images that just contain the binary
+- Forwards API username/password from the prometheus query so its not in this containers env

 ## Install